 Compliance with Australian Safety Standards

-Adhere to standards such as AS/NZS 3000 (the Australian/New Zealand Wiring Rules) to ensure electrical installations are safe and reliable.
-Compliance with these regulations helps mitigate risks and ensures legal and insurance requirements are met.
+Adhere to standards such as AS/NZS 3000 (the Australian/New Zealand Wiring Rules) to ensure safe and reliable electrical installations.
+Compliance with these regulations helps mitigate risks and ensures compliance with legal and insurance requirements.

 Regular Inspections and Maintenance